Psychiatry is the branch of medicine that specializes in the treatment of those brain disorders which primarily cause

 Having qualiﬁed, the future psychiatrist spends several years in further training.
 He or she works with, and learns about, mental illnesses in exactly the same way that a dermatologist would train by treating patients with skin disorders or an obstetrician by delivering babies.

-Within medicine, psychiatry is simply deﬁned as that branch which deals with ‘mental illnesses’ (nowadays often called ‘psychiatric disorders’)
+Within medicine, psychiatry simply deﬁned as that branch which deals with ‘mental illnesses’ (nowadays often called ‘psychiatric disorders’)

 What is a mental illness?

-There is a marked circularity about this (‘a psychiatrist is someone who diagnoses and treats psychiatric disorders’, ‘psychiatric disorders are those conditions which are diagnosed and treated by psychiatrists’).
+There a marked circularity about this (‘a psychiatrist someone who diagnoses and treats psychiatric disorders’, ‘psychiatric disorders are those conditions which are diagnosed and treated by psychiatrists’).
 There has been endless controversy about the reliability of psychiatric diagnoses and even whether or not mental illnesses exist at all .
 It is worth spending a little time on why psychiatric diagnoses are so controversial both because it keeps cropping up and also because the same issues are fundamental to all

 medicine although rarely as striking.